matthieucabos/Raptor-Cryptographic-Algorithm/README.md

 Build the html Documentation from the **make html** command.

+The full printable pdf is avaible inside the repertory.

-See Full documents at :
+See Full documents at : https://raptor-cryptographic-algorithm.readthedocs.io/en/latest/

 # Support